MotusWTS/motus/inst/doc/upstream_api.md

            magnetic north
          - polarization2; numeric angle giving tilt from "normal" position, in degrees
          - polarization1; numeric angle giving rotation of antenna about own axis, in degrees.

+### tags for ambiguities ###

+    - ambigIDs; integer tag ambiguity IDs; this a vector of negative integers, each representing 2 to 6 tags for which detections are indistinguishable over some period of time; i.e. a detection of the given ambigID could represent any of the motus tagIDs.
+(6 is an implementation limit, not a conceptual one.)

+   - return a list with these vector items:
+      - ambigID; negative integer tag ambiguity ID
+      - motusTagID1; positive integer motus tag ID
+      - motusTagID2; positive integer motus tag ID
+      - motusTagID3; positive integer motus tag ID or null
+      - motusTagID4; positive integer motus tag ID or null
+      - motusTagID5; positive integer motus tag ID or null
+      - motusTagID6; positive integer motus tag ID or null

+      i.e. return what real tags each ambiguityID represents.
+      If motusTagID`M`[i] is null, then motusTagID`N`[i] is also null for `N` > `M` and `N` <= 6; i.e. non-null values precede null values for each ambiguity.